animator/learn-python/contrib/ds-algorithms/regression.md

 ### Description
 Huber Regressor, which helps treat outliers,  derives from the best of Least Squares and Absolute Deviation.
 Thus it helps in maintaining the robustness of traditional linear regression methods, making it suitable for datasets with noisy or extreme values, which is useful for real world problems

-### Use Case
-Used when data has outliers, and noisy datasets

 ### Code Sample
 ```python